Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/skin.rst

 Usage
 =====

 Add the Skin modifier to a mesh.
-Disable *Limit selection to visible* in the 3D view so that you can see the vertices inside the new geometry.
+Disable *Limit selection to visible* in the 3D View so that you can see the vertices inside the new geometry.

 The skin modifier uses ordinary vertices and edges as input.